ElieSDK/Economic-Scenario-Generator/README.md

-# Economic-Scenario-Generator
+# Economic Scenario Generator
-Economic scenario generator for asset liability modelling
+Development of an economic scenario generator for asset liability modelling of UK pensions schemes.